evervault/node-secureworker/README.md

 environment variable.

 ## Credits

-node-secureworker was originally developed as part of the Luckychain project by Mitar Milutinovic and Warren He.
-You can find their original paper _"Proof of Luck: an Efficient Blockchain Consensus Protocol"_ on [arXiv](https://arxiv.org/abs/1703.05435).
+SecureWorker was originally developed as part of the [Luckychain project](https://github.com/luckychain/lucky) by Mitar Milutinovic and Warren He.
+See their whitepaper [Proof of Luck: an Efficient Blockchain Consensus Protocol](https://github.com/luckychain/lucky#whitepaper).

 ## Examples